Hair loss is a common and utterly regular occurrence that happens to all people.

 Here are the three common types of hair loss prevalent in the UK today:

 Hair loss causes may take a bit of time to be determined fully.
 For instance, if the physician suspects an autoimmune disorder behind the hair loss, he may send the patient for biopsy – obtaining a small amount of skin from the patient and testing it in a lab to look for possible causation of hair loss.
-Biopsy is just among the many possible alternative diagnostic methods your doctor may perform if he suspects a medical condition underlying your hair loss problem.
+A biopsy is just among the many possible alternative diagnostic methods your doctor may perform if he suspects a medical condition underlying your hair loss problem.

 Over-the-counter medications such as topical creams and gels are usually the treatment of choice for managing hair loss.
 These remedies are directly rubbed into the scalp to promote hair growth and stop excessive shedding.
 Prescription oral medications may also be an option if your hair loss is worse than usual.
 However, these oral medications may have unpleasant side effects that may not feel worthy of tolerating just to bring back lost hair.